JordanHatch/simple-handbook/getting-started/github.md

 It may take a few minutes for your site to build for the first time.
 If you see a green tick, you're good to go.

-# Step 3: Enable GitHub Pages
+# Step 3: Turn on GitHub Pages

 GitHub Pages hosts the built version of your site.